 On processor reset, initial global capabilities are made available via registers.
 Capabilities may be stored from capability registers to memory and loaded back with dedicated instructions.
-However, IO devices have not been extended to support capabilities; separate action must be taken to preserve the validity of capabilities, for example, if they are swapped to persistent storage and later restored.
-Capabilities in registers may be transformed with further instructions - including duplication (just as one can copy an integer address), arithmetic address manipulation (such as incrementing a pointer through an array), permission reduction (e.g., constructing a read-only capability from a read-write one), and bounds reduction (yielding a capability authorizing access to a smaller span of virtual addresses).
+However, IO devices have not been extended to support capabilities; separate action must be taken to preserve the validity of capabilities, for example, if they are swapped to disk and back.
+Capabilities in registers may be transformed with further instructions - including duplication (just as one can copy an integer address), arithmetic address manipulation (such as incrementing a pointer through an array), permission reduction (e.g., constructing a readonly capability from a read-write one), and bounds reduction (yielding a capability authorizing access to a smaller span of virtual addresses).
 Software can employ these features to restrict use of derived pointers - e.g., by narrowing the bounds on a pointer to match an allocation, or to prevent writing via a function pointer.
-In our prior work [55, 10, 52, 9], reductions in privilege were done via language-level objects or explicit capability instructions, rather than the OS or C-language runtime.
+In our prior work [8, 9, 48, 50], reductions in privilege were done via language-level objects or explicit capability instructions, rather than the OS or Clanguage runtime.
 This left capabilities to the full address available outside sandboxes, and all kernel interactions were by unbounded and forgeable integer virtual addresses.

-In implementation, CHERI extends 64-bit addresses with metadata [51] in both the inregister and in-memory representations, increasing the in-memory size of pointers to 128 bits [54], plus an out-of-band tag bit.2 There is one tag bit per capability-sized and capability-aligned re-
+In implementation, CHERI extends 64-bit addresses with metadata [47] in both the in-register and in-memory representations, increasing the in-memory size of pointers to 128 bits, plus an out-of-band tag bit.2 There is one tag bit per capability-sized and capability-aligned region of physical memory, to distinguish between data (i.e., integers) and capabilities.

-2Achieving 128-bit pointers requires compression of each capability (e.g., including 64-bit position, lower bound, upper bound; permission flags; and other metadata).
-An alternative implementation, which more directly encodes capabilities, uses 256 bits per pointer (plus the tag bit).
-Compression exploits commonalities in position and bounds values, but requires that large spans are aligned and sized at larger than byte granularity.
-Such congion of physical memory, to distinguish between data (i.e., integers) and capabilities.
 This tag bit follows memory contents through the cache hierarchy and into (capability) registers and indicates valid provenance of the capability therein.
 Violations of the architectural capability semantics, including overwriting their representation with (integer) data, will clear the tag, preventing subsequent interpretation as a capability.
 Tags may not be explicitly set by software; all capabilities are transitively derived from the initial capabilities provided at reset; that is, valid provenance is enforced.